yuanwu2017/llm-d-infra/quickstart/examples/wide-ep-lws/README.md

 }
 ```

-Finally, we should be able to inferencing `curl`s:
+Finally, we should be able to perform inference with curl:

 ```bash
 curl -s http://localhost:8000/v1/completions \